 Pin No. Mnemonic Description

-1, 2, 3, 7 NC No Connect.
+1 to 3, 7 NC No Connect.
+Do not connect to this pin.

 4 RFB External Feedback Resistor.
-Connected from Pin 4 to Pin 5 and used to set the gain of the current-to-voltage amplifier on the receive side.
+Connect from Pin 4 to Pin 5.
+This pin sets the gain of the current-to-voltage amplifier on the receive side.

 5 VIN Input to Receive Transimpedance Amplifier.
-Presents a virtual earth voltage of VDD/2.
+VIN presents a virtual earth voltage of VDD/2.

 6 VOUT Excitation Voltage Signal Output.

 8 MCLK The master clock for the system is supplied by the user.

 9 DVDD Digital Supply Voltage.

 10 AVDD1 Analog Supply Voltage 1.
+Used for powering the analog core.

 11 AVDD2 Analog Supply Voltage 2.
+Used for internal references.

 12 DGND Digital Ground.

 13 AGND1 Analog Ground 1.

 14 AGND2 Analog Ground 2.

-15 SDA I^2 C Data Input.
-Open-drain pins requiring 10 kΩ pull-up resistors to VDD.
+15 SDA l C® Data Input.

-16 SCL I^2 C Clock Input.
-Open-drain pins requiring 10 k Ω pull-up resistors to VDD.
+16 SCL I C Clock Input.